Psalm 69 Continued

 Psalm 69:32 “The humble shall see [this, and] be glad: and your heart shall live that seek God.”

-“The meek.”
+“The humble.”
 That is; others who are thus afflicted.
 The poor, the needy, the oppressed, the sad shall be made acquainted with what has been done in my behalf, and shall take courage, or be strengthened.
-They will learn to trust that God will also interpose in “their” troubles, and bring them out of “their” distresses.
+They will learn to trust that God will also interpose in their troubles, and bring them out of their distresses.

 “And your heart shall live that seek God”: Shall be revived; shall be encouraged, strengthened, animated.